syncfusion-content/maui-docs/MAUI/Busy-Indicator/Overview.md

 documentation: ug
 ---

-# .NET MAUI Effects View (SfEffectsView) Overview
+# .NET MAUI BusyIndicator (SfBusyIndicator) Overview

-The Essential .NET MAUI BusyIndicator control includes built-in animations that can be displayed within your applications.
-It can be used to indicate busy status during app loading, data processing, etc.
+The Busy Indicator control for .NET MAUI provides an indication of the app loading, data processing etc. It can be customized in terms of Indicator size, color, speed and more.

 ## Key features

-* Provides built-in busy indicator animations
+* Comes with three different animation types [Circular Material, Linear Material and Cupertino].
-* Supports to show/hide busy indicator.
+* Supports customizing the indicator color, and overlay background.
-* Displays busy text with animation.
+* The animation duration can be customized.
-* Provides simple and easy options to size the control.
+* Size of the indicator can be customized.
-* Provides option to adjust the animation speed.
+* Supports displaying a title with font customizations.